pfalcon/pycopy/docs/library/index.rst

 Libraries specific to the Unix port
 -----------------------------------

-The following libraries are specific to the `MicroPython Unix port`.
+The following libraries are specific to the `Pycopy Unix port`.

 .. toctree::
-  :maxdepth: 2
+  :maxdepth: 1

   ffi.rst